Robert C. Ericksen (Full time)

 Duties: Supervision of staff and artists; board and committee liaison; design and production of public information, materials, art work, newspaper, program documentation and development, grant writing, and facility maintenance.

 Biography: Robert received his MFA from Cranbrook Academy of Art in Michigan and his BFA from the University of Washington, Seattle.
 He is a co-founder of the Sun Foundation, professional photographer, painter, and metalsmith.
 His work has been exhibited in both national and state galleries.
 He is the producer and photographer for films and exhibits documenting the Blackfeet Native American Tribe.
 He is a former assistant professor at Chicago City College, Everett Washington College, and Eureka College.
+Bob was a recipient of the 2013 Arts Partners Award.

 Joan Root Ericksen (Full time)